Annual Reports

 A chance remark made to member Frank Ferris during his visit to Knightshayes Court concerned an abandoned turbine building that had once housed hydro-electric power generation equipment to supply DC electricity to light the rooms in the house.
 A further visit discovered that the building still existed and that the majority of the original generating equipment was still in its original position providing a ‘time capsule’ of Edwardian electrical technology.

-The Group was deeply saddened in August to learn of the death of Neville Billington who was an active member of the Group during the 1970’s and 1980’s including being its Chairman for several years.
-A tribute to Neville was prepared by the Group and can be seen on the Group’s Website under the Hall of Fame webpages.
+The Group was deeply saddened in August to learn of the death of Neville Billington who was an active member of the original Archaeaology Working Party Group during the 1970’s before it became the Heritage Group in the 1980’s.
+A tribute to Neville was prepared by the Group and can be seen on the Group’s Website under the Hall of Fame webpages

 Newsletters 20 and 21 were printed and distributed during the year.